 -

-❝ A textured, wide-ranging, and
+❝ A

-often moving investigation into the moral questions raised by the little-understood
+the moral questions raised by the little-understood nexus

-nexus between immigration policy and veterans affairs.❞
+between immigration policy and veterans affairs.❞

 Author